-Dr. Ken Dillehay or Dr. J.K.
-Dillehay are known for creating beautiful smiles.
+Dr. Ken Dillehay and Dr. JK Dillehay are known for creating beautiful smiles.
 Here are some tips for taking care of your braces.

-When your braces come off, you'll see that your extra efforts have been rewarded with a healthy, great-looking smile that'll last the rest of your life.
+When your braces come off, you'll see your extra efforts rewarded with a healthy, great-looking smile that'll last the rest of your life.

-If you fail to spend a little extra time caring for your braces, you may end up with white spots on your teeth once the braces are removed.
+If you fail to spend extra time caring for your braces, you may have white spots on your teeth once the braces are removed.
 This is an unsightly condition that no one wants.

-To get the healthy and beautiful smile that you want, you, your family dentist, and Dr. Ken Dillehay or Dr. J.K.
-Dillehay will have to work together as a team.
+To get the healthy and beautiful smile you want, you, your family dentist, and Dr. Ken Dillehay or Dr. JK Dillehay will have to work together as a team.

 As the patient, you play the key part.
 It's up to you to make sure that your treatment is successful.
-Most importantly, you must keep your teeth clean and maintain good dental hygiene while you're wearing braces.
+Most importantly, you must clean your teeth and maintain good dental hygiene while wearing braces.

 Proper dental care will take a little extra time and effort, but the results are well worth it.
 It will help you enjoy the best possible smile from your orthodontic treatment.

-As your East Wichita, West Wichita, Derby, Arkansas City and Pratt orthodontist, we advise brushing your teeth regularly to remove this plaque.
-We teach all of our patients the correct way to floss while wearing braces to make sure you remove all plaque regularly.
+As your East Wichita, West Wichita, Derby, and Pratt orthodontists, we advise brushing your teeth regularly to remove this plaque.
+We’ll teach you the correct way to floss while wearing braces to ensure you regularly remove all plaque.

 When to Clean